off-by-some/fynx/README.md

 # Filter using & operator (or .also() method)
 preview_ready_method = uploaded_file.also(is_valid_method).also(is_processing.negate())
 preview_ready_operator = uploaded_file & is_valid_operator & (~is_processing)

+# Logical OR using | operator (or .either() method)
+needs_attention = is_error | is_warning
+# Alternative: needs_attention = is_error.either(is_warning)
 ```

 The `preview_ready` observable emits only when all conditions align—file exists, it's valid, and processing is inactive.
+The `needs_attention` observable emits when any error or warning condition is true.
 This filtering emerges from pullback constructions that create a "smart gate" filtering to the fiber where all conditions are True.

 ## Reacting to Changes